lanru2001/The_CE_Shop_CI-CD-Pipeline/README.md

 # aws-cicd-pipeline-project

+A simple ReactJS app that displays latest stats about COVID-19.

 AWS CI/CD Pipeline using Github, CodeBuild, CodeDeploy and CodePipeline that automate the entire build and deployment process after a new commit.